Chicken Soup Cures Everything!

 - 3 min read

-If you can get sober, you can boil water and make soup...bitch!
+If you can get sober, you can boil water and make soup!

-All you have to do is assemble the ingredients and follow directions.
-In long-term sobriety, we gain skill sets that can navigate almost anything and everything.
-Certainly, you can learn to braise, simmer, boil, and clarify.
+Just assemble the ingredients and follow directions.
+In long-term sobriety, we gain the skills to navigate anything and everything.
+If you can adhere to a sober lifestyle, you can learn to braise, simmer, boil, and clarify.

 Soup saved me.
-Coming home from work exhausted, flushed with a head cold and faced with needy children was my trigger point.
-Overtired and overwhelmed at days-end, had me longing for the relief of a pill.
+Coming home from work exhausted, flushed with a head cold, and faced with needy children was my trigger point.
+Overtired and overwhelmed at day's end, I longed for the relief of a pill.
 I had to find a new way of thinking.
-Little by little, days turned into months, each year morphing into the next.

 Tricks of the trade: Once a month, make a large pot of soup, and freeze it.